When it’s worth it to pay a fee for taxes, mortgages or car payments to earn rewards

 The principle is straight forward – it’s worth it to pay an extra fee to earn credit card rewards if the rewards are worth more than the fee.
 What can get confusing is figuring out exactly what the rewards you earn are worth.
 For example, my sister asked me about putting a big payment on her Chase credit card using Plastiq, which charges a 2.5% fee.
 She would have earned just one Ultimate Rewards point per dollar and while the value of Chase Ultimate Rewards points can vary, it wasn’t going to be a good deal.

 You can redeem Chase Ultimate Rewards points as a statement credit for one cent each or you can use them to pay for travel booked through the Chase Travel Portal for 1.25 cents each with the Chase Sapphire Preferred Card (or Ink Business Preferred Credit Card ) or 1.5 cents with the Chase Sapphire Reserve.
 And they can be worth even more if you transfer them to one of Chase’s travel partners.
 I’ve transferred Chase points to airline partners to book expensive business-class seats and have gotten a value of over four cents per point.
-The information for the Ink Business Preferred card has been collected independently by Million Mile Secrets.
-The card details on this page have not been reviewed or provided by the card issuer.

 In my sister’s case, she wanted to use the extra points to book independent hotels through the Chase Travel Portal.
 So she would have been paying a 2.5% fee to earn 1.25% back in rewards with her Sapphire Preferred card.
 Since she didn’t have any interest in using Chase’s Transfer partners it would’ve been a terrible deal to pay the extra fee.